sass/dart-sass/CONTRIBUTING.md

 [JS interop package]: https://pub.dartlang.org/packages/js

 The tests for the Node API live in `test/node_api`.
-Before running them, and any time you make a change to Dart Sass, run `pub run grinder before-test` to compile the Dart code to JavaScript (note that you don't need to recompile if you've only changed the test code).
-To run Node tests, just run `pub run test -t node`.
+Before running them, and any time you make a change to Dart Sass, run `dart run grinder before-test` to compile the Dart code to JavaScript (note that you don't need to recompile if you've only changed the test code).
+To run Node tests, just run `dart run test -t node`.

 ### Synchronizing